 What the Impressionists have found in color will develop even more, but there’s a link that many forget which links this to the past, and I’ll make efforts to show that I have little belief in a rigorous separation between the Impressionists and the others.
 I find it a very happy thing that, in this century, there have been painters like Millet, Delacroix, Meissonier, who cannot be surpassed.

-It wasn’t until May, 1890, that Theo actually got these Millet translations, among other paintings, that van Gogh had shipped to him.
+It wasn’t until May 1890, when Theo actually got these Millet translations, among other paintings that van Gogh had shipped to him.
 Theo’s response to his brother, written back almost immediately, is beautiful because it shows the special relationship of the brothers and how Theo was his best, most important, and, at least in van Gogh’s lifetime, often the only supporter:

 Your consignment of canvases has arrived too, and there are some that are very, very beautiful.
 The orderly and the other fellow with his swollen face are extraordinary, the branch of the almond trees in blossom shows that you haven’t exhausted these subjects.
 You may have missed the season of the blossoming trees this year, but let’s hope that that won’t be the case next time.
 The Millet copies are perhaps the finest things you’ve done, and make me believe that big surprises still await us the day you set yourself to doing figure compositions.

-[For the record, I do not believe that van Gogh was crazy – manic-depressive, yes; reclusive, yes; socially-awkward, yes; difficult to live with, yes.
-But, not crazy, for a man who wrote such a vast collection of very lucid and highly intelligent letters.
+[For the record, I do not believe that van Gogh was crazy — manic-depressive, yes; reclusive, yes; socially-awkward, yes; difficult to live with, yes.
+But not crazy, given his vast collection of very lucid and highly intelligent letters.
 And, to those who cite the ear-cutting episode, please read this excellent Adam Gopnik essay in the New Yorker from 2010.]